NCAS-CMS/cfdm/docs/source/tutorial.rst

                    : surface_altitude(grid_latitude(10), grid_longitude(9)) = [[0.0, ..., 270.0]] m
    >>> description = domain.dump(display=False)

-Changes to domain are seen by the field construct, and vice versa.
-(This is because the domain is essentially a "view" of the relevant metadata constructs contained in the field construct.)
-The field construct also has a `~Field.domain` attribute that is an alias for the `~Field.get_domain` method, which makes it easier to access attributes and methods of the domain:
+Changes to domain instance are seen by the field construct, and vice versa.
+This is because the domain instance is merely "view" of the relevant metadata constructs contained in the field construct.
+The field construct also has a `~Field.domain` attribute that is an alias for the `~Field.get_domain` method, which makes it easier to access attributes and methods of the domain instance:

 .. code:: python